A tibble: 10 Ă— 3

 Curved exponential families

 - Figure 4.1 of Efron (2023), Chapter 4.
-Three levels of statistical modeling, now with a fourth added representing curved exponential families.
+Three levels of statistical modeling, now with a fourth level added representing curved exponential families.

 A general definition of exponential families II

-We refer to Efron (2023), Chapter 4 for a detailed discussion on curved exponential families.
+We refer to Efron (2023), Chapter 4, for a detailed discussion on curved exponential families.
 From now on, we will focus on the p = q case.

-Without loss of generality, we can focus on the natural parametrization \theta \in \Theta \subseteq \mathbb{R}^p and density baseline h(y) = f_0(y), meaning that f(y;\theta) \in \mathcal{F}_\text{e}^p can be written as f(y; \theta) = f_0(y)\exp\{\theta^T s(y) - K(\theta)\}, because the general case would be a reparametrization of this one.
+Without loss of generality, we can focus on the natural parametrization \theta \in \Theta \subseteq \mathbb{R}^p and baseline density h(y) = f_0(y), meaning that f(y;\theta) \in \mathcal{F}_\text{e}^p can be written as f(y; \theta) = f_0(y)\exp\{\theta^T s(y) - K(\theta)\}, because the general case would be a reparametrization of this one.

 Let Y \sim f(y; \theta), with f(y; \theta) \in \mathcal{F}_\text{e}^p.
-Then, the random vector S = s(Y) = (s_1(Y),\dots,s_p(Y)) has density f_S(s; \psi) = \tilde{f}_0(s)\exp\{\theta s - K(\theta)\}, for some baseline density \tilde{f}_0(s), namely f_S(s; \psi) \in \mathcal{F}_\text{en}^p.
+Then, the random vector S = s(Y) = (s_1(Y), \dots, s_p(Y)) has density f_S(s; \theta) = \tilde{f}_0(s)\exp\{\theta^T s - K(\theta)\}, for some baseline density \tilde{f}_0(s), namely f_S(s; \theta) \in \mathcal{F}_\text{en}^p.
 If in addition s(y) is a one-to-one invertible mapping, this means Y = s^{-1}(S) is just a transformation of an \mathcal{F}_\text{en}^p.

 Example: gamma distribution đź“–

 The family \text{Gamma}(\nu, \lambda) with \nu,\lambda > 0 is an \mathcal{F}_\text{e}^2.
-In fact, its density is \begin{aligned} f(y; \nu, \lambda) &= \frac{\lambda^\nu}{\Gamma(\nu)}y^{\nu -1}e^{-\lambda y} = \frac{1}{y}\exp\{\nu\log{y} - \lambda y - \log\Gamma(\nu) + \nu\log{\lambda} \} \\ &=h(y)\exp\{\theta(\psi)s(y) - G(\psi)\}. \end{aligned} where h(y) = y^{-1}, the sufficient statistic s(y) = (s_1(y), s_2(y)) = (\log{y}, y) whereas the natural parameters and the cumulant generating functions are \theta(\psi) = (\theta_1(\psi), \theta_2(\psi)) = (\nu, -\lambda), \qquad G(\psi) = \log{\Gamma(\nu)} - \nu\log{\lambda}. having set \psi = (\nu, \lambda).
+In fact, its density is \begin{aligned} f(y; \nu, \lambda) &= \frac{\lambda^\nu}{\Gamma(\nu)}y^{\nu -1}e^{-\lambda y} = \frac{1}{y}\exp\{\nu\log{y} - \lambda y - \log\Gamma(\nu) + \nu\log{\lambda}\} \\ &= h(y)\exp\{\theta(\psi)^T s(y) - G(\psi)\}. \end{aligned} where h(y) = y^{-1}, the sufficient statistic s(y) = (s_1(y), s_2(y)) = (\log{y}, y), whereas the natural parameters and the cumulant generating function are \theta(\psi) = (\theta_1(\psi), \theta_2(\psi)) = (\nu, -\lambda), \qquad G(\psi) = \log{\Gamma(\nu)} - \nu\log{\lambda}, having set \psi = (\nu, \lambda).

-As previously shown, this implies that the family f(s; \theta) = f_0(s)\exp\{\theta^Ts - \log{\Gamma(\theta_1)} + \theta_1\log(-\theta_2)\}, \qquad \theta \in \tilde{\Theta}, is a regular natural exponential family of order 2, with some baseline density f_0(s).
+As previously shown, this implies that the family f(s; \theta) = \tilde{h}(s)\exp\{\theta^Ts - \log{\Gamma(\theta_1)} + \theta_1\log(-\theta_2)\}, \qquad \theta \in \tilde{\Theta}, is a regular natural exponential family of order 2, with some function \tilde{h}(s).

 Example: von Mises distribution I

-Let Y be a random variable describing an angle, so that \mathcal{Y} = (0, 2\pi) and let us consider the uniform density on the circle, namely h(y) = \frac{1}{2\pi}, \qquad y \in (0, 2\pi).
+Let Y be a random variable describing an angle, so that \mathcal{Y} = (0, 2\pi), and let us consider the uniform density on the circle, namely f_0(y) = \frac{1}{2\pi}, \qquad y \in (0, 2\pi).

-We define a tilted density f(y; \theta) \in \mathcal{F}_\text{e}^2 by considering s(y) = (\cos{y}, \sin{y}), i.e. be the cartesian coordinates of y.
+We define a tilted density f(y; \theta) \in \mathcal{F}_\text{e}^2 by considering s(y) = (\cos{y}, \sin{y}), i.e., the cartesian coordinates of y.
 This choice of s(y) ensures the appealing property f(y;\theta) = f(y + 2k\pi;\theta).

-More precisely, let \theta = (\theta_1,\theta_2) and define the parametric family of densities f(y; \theta) = h(y)\exp\{\theta^Ts(y) - K(\theta)\}, \qquad \theta \in \tilde{\Theta}, where h(y) = 1/2\pi.
-The normalizing constant has a “closed form” \exp{K(\theta)} = \frac{1}{2\pi}\int_0^{2\pi}\exp\{\theta_1\cos(y) + \theta_2\sin(y)\}\mathrm{d}y = \mathcal{I}_0(||\theta||_2), where \mathcal{I}_\nu(\cdot) is known as the modified Bessel function of the first kind and order \nu.
+More precisely, let \theta = (\theta_1,\theta_2) and define the parametric family of densities f(y; \theta) = f_0(y)\exp\{\theta^Ts(y) - K(\theta)\}, \qquad \theta \in \tilde{\Theta}, where h(y) = 1/2\pi.
+The normalizing constant has a “closed form” \exp{K(\theta)} = \frac{1}{2\pi}\int_0^{2\pi}\exp\{\theta_1\cos(y) + \theta_2\sin(y)\}\mathrm{d}y = \mathcal{A}_0(||\theta||_2), where \mathcal{A}_\nu(\cdot) is known as the modified Bessel function of the first kind and order \nu.

-It is easy to check that K(\theta) < \infty for all values of \theta \in \mathbb{R}^2, therefore \tilde{\Theta} = \mathbb{R}^2.
-This complete the definition of what is known as the von Mises distribution.
+It is easy to check that K(\theta) < \infty for all values of \theta \in \mathbb{R}^2; therefore, \tilde{\Theta} = \mathbb{R}^2.
+This completes the definition of what is known as the von Mises distribution.

 Example: von Mises distribution II

-Instead of the natural parametrization it is often convenient consider a reparametrization \psi =(\tau, \gamma), defined trough the one-to-one mapping \theta(\psi) = (\tau\cos{\gamma}, \tau\sin{\gamma}), \qquad \psi \in \tilde{\Psi} = (0, \infty) \times (0, 2\pi).
+Instead of the natural parametrization, it is often convenient to consider a reparametrization \psi =(\tau, \gamma), defined through the one-to-one mapping \theta(\psi) = (\tau\cos{\gamma}, \tau\sin{\gamma}), \qquad \psi \in \tilde{\Psi} = (0, \infty) \times (0, 2\pi).

-Using this parametrization, thanks to well-known trigonometric relationships, we obtain the more familiar formulation of the von Mises distribution, which is f(y; \psi) = h(y)\exp\{\theta(\psi)s(y) - G(\psi))\} = \frac{1}{2\pi \mathcal{I}_0(\tau)}e^{\tau\cos(y - \gamma)}, \qquad y \in (0, 2\pi), so that \gamma \in (0,2\pi) can be interpreted as the location and \tau > 0 as the precision.
+Using this parametrization, thanks to well-known trigonometric relationships, we obtain the more familiar formulation of the von Mises distribution, which is f(y; \psi) = h(y)\exp\{\theta(\psi)s(y) - G(\psi)\} = \frac{1}{2\pi \mathcal{A}_0(\tau)}e^{\tau\cos(y - \gamma)}, \qquad y \in (0, 2\pi), so that \gamma \in (0,2\pi) can be interpreted as the location and \tau > 0 as the precision.

-We also note that the distribution of s(Y) is a regular natural exponential family of order 2, with density f_S(s; \theta) = \frac{1}{2\pi}\exp\{\theta^Ts - \log\mathcal{I}_0(||\theta||_2)\}, \qquad s \in \mathcal{S} = \{(s_1,s_2) \in \mathbb{R}^2 : s_1^2 + s_2^2 = 1\}, clarifying that S = s(Y) is a random vector taking values on a circle with unitary radius.
+We also note that the distribution of s(Y) is a regular natural exponential family of order 2, with density f_S(s; \theta) = \frac{1}{2\pi}\exp\{\theta^Ts - \log\mathcal{A}_0(||\theta||_2)\}, \qquad s \in \mathcal{S} = \{(s_1,s_2) \in \mathbb{R}^2 : s_1^2 + s_2^2 = 1\}, clarifying that S = s(Y) is a random vector taking values on a circle with unit radius.

 Example: wind direction in Venice I

 The von Mises distribution is sometimes regarded as the “Gaussian distribution for circular data”.
-To provide a concrete example, let us consider the wind directions measured from the San Giorgio metereological station, in Venice.
+To provide a concrete example, let us consider the wind directions measured from the San Giorgio meteorological station, in Venice.

-Measurements are recorded every 5 minutes, from the 14-04-2025 to 18-04-2025, for a total of n = 1153.
-The variables
+Measurements are recorded every 5 minutes, from 14-04-2025 to 18-04-2025, for a total of n = 1153.
+The variable

 wind_dir

-is recorded in degrees, i.e. between 0 and 360.
+is recorded in degrees, i.e., between 0 and 360.

 The dataset is available here.
 The original source is the webpage of Venice municipality.